Staff and investigator costs - STFC

 Directly allocated or directly incurred?

-It is anticipated that the majority of investigators will be requested under the directly allocated: investigators fund heading as costs are likely to be based on estimates.
+It is anticipated that the majority of project leads and project co-leads will be requested under the directly allocated: investigators fund heading as costs are likely to be based on estimates.

-Other Investigators may also be requested as directly incurred where the requirement to provide an audit trail for their time spent on a grant can be met.
-Costs for such posts will be made under the directly incurred: staff fund heading though details of the posts should still be provided within the investigator sections of the Joint Electronic Submission (Je-S) system.
+Other project leads and project co-leads may also be requested as directly incurred where the requirement to provide an audit trail for their time spent on a grant can be met.

 This is the website for UKRI: our seven research councils, Research England and Innovate UK.
 Let us know if you have feedback or would like to help improve our online products and services.